mnesca/corgi_cubicle/README.md

 For now im sticking with Canadian open data sources: https://data.winnipeg.ca/  -- i am currently going to be doing analysis on transit data.

+UPDATE 01-07-2020:
+  - Happy New Years all!
+Some news, my first dataset I played around with was the Winnipeg Transit Pass-up data, which serendipitously ended up me giving a brief presentation to Winnipeg Transit on Dec 17th 2019!
+It was a fun experience and I got to learn more about Winnipeg Transit.
+I will close out on that project (for the time being) and work on another insightful project!

 UPDATE 10-23-2019:
   - Learned a new very empowering way of requesting for help! reprex() and datapasta!  check out my new markdown (still meticulously working on it...)